Sale Rugby - From 1861

 Sale Sharks are one of the leading professional Rugby Union clubs in Europe and the pride of the North West.
-Historically based in the Manchester suburb of Sale, but now playing at Salford City Stadium, the Sharks compete in the Aviva Premiership, having played in England's top flight since 1994.
+Historically based in the Manchester suburb of Sale, but now playing at AJ Bell Stadium, the Sharks compete in the Aviva Premiership, having played in England's top flight since 1994.

 Since the game of Rugby Union turned professional in the mid 1990s, the Sharks have arguably been the archetypal success story, rising from the lower ranks to become a multiple trophy winner in the new Millennium.